SmartTURB/diffusion-lagr/README.md

 ### Demo

 To assist with testing the software installation and understanding the hyperparameters mentioned above, you can use the smaller dataset `datasets/Lag_u1c_diffusion-demo.h5`, which has a shape of (256, 2000, 3).
-Note that you do not need to install MPI and parallel h5py for this demo.
+Note that you do not need to install MPI and parallel h5py (modify [this line](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L75)) for this demo.

 To run the demo, use the following command: